-- □ Maintain a list of specialized equipment that your practice or department relies on.
+Maintain a list of specialized equipment that your department relies on.
 Include information such as make, model, serial number, and where it was purchased.
-Complete the Specialized Equipment Worksheet. - □ Maintain a list of other practices or departments that use the same equipment.
+Complete the Specialized Equipment Worksheet .
+Maintain a list of other departments or units that use the same equipment.
 Are they in the same building or another site?
-Would their equipment be available to use following a disaster? - Determine if there is an alternative vendor or service provider that you could use while your equipment is unavailable. - □ For equipment purchased through Yale Procurement, determine if the information is still maintained in their system. - □ Identify equipment with special utility requirements, such as high voltage, three-phase power, etc. - Ensure that equipment warranties and extended service and maintenance contracts are in force and kept up to date. - Establish or adopt industry recommendations for routine calibration, testing, and preventive maintenance, and ensure the tasks get done. - □ Keep copies of the inventory readily accessible in multiple locations. - Task: Complete the Specialized Equipment Worksheet for your facility.
-Additional copies of the worksheet can be downloaded from the Business Continuity section at http://emergency.yale.edu.
+Would their equipment be available to use following a disaster?
+Determine if there is an alternative vendor or service provider that you could use while your equipment is unavailable.
+For equipment purchased through Yale Procurement, determine if the information is still maintained in their system.
+Identify equipment with special utility requirements, such as high voltage, three-phase power, etc. Ensure that equipment warranties and extended service and maintenance contracts are in force and kept up to date.
+Establish or adopt industry recommendations for routine service and preventive maintenance, and ensure they get done.
+Keep copies of the inventory readily accessible in multiple locations. the w ask: Complete the Specialized Equipment Worksheet for your department.
+Additional copies of orksheet can be downloaded from the Business Continuity section at //emergency.yale.edu.

-Specialized Equipment Worksheet Instructions: List all specialized, hard-to-replace equipment used by your department or unit.
+Specialized Equipment Worksheet

+Instructions: List all specialized, hard-to-replace equipment used by your department or unit.

-Equipment Model # Serial # Supplier Purchased through Yale Procurement Yale Inventory ID # EHS ID # Special Requirements
+Equipment Model # Serial # Supplier Purchased through Yale Procurement Yale Inventory ID # EHS ID# Special Requirements